Rakeela/dragora-notes/2021-11-5-One-Hundred-and-Ninety-Third.md

 I don't dislike corn at all.
 I quite like it!
 The problem is that corn is the candy vegetable.
 I do like it, but it's not healthy.

 ---
+I ate an Outright peanut butter mint bar (~290 calories), bringing the running total to ~1,209 calories.
+That's not 'over-budget'!
+That's the target level right there.

+---
 Back to [[day-post-archive]]